Official Kickball Rules

 - In the event of a tied score after the final inning, the game shall be recorded as a tie.

-- A coin toss shall determine the home team, who shall have a choice to either kick first or field first.
+- A coin toss, rock-paper-scissors or other mutually agreed upon binary game of chance shall determine the home team, who shall have a choice to either kick first or field first.

 Pitching & Catching